Create a Scheduled Task to Run PowerShell Script

 2. From the Actions menu, click on “Create a Basic Task”.windows task scheduler run powershell script

-3. Give it a Name and Description.
+3. Please give it a Name and Description.
 Say: “Content Databases Report”, and click “Next”.windows task scheduler powershell script

-4. Select the interval you want to run the program, such as “Daily”, “Weekly”, etc. In my case, I chose “Monthly”. powershell script task scheduler windows 2008 r2
+4. On the Triggers tab, Select the interval you want to run the program, such as “Daily”, “Weekly”, etc. In my case, I chose “Monthly”. powershell script task scheduler windows 2008 r2

-5. Specify the Months, Days in which the script is to run.
+5. Specify the Months and days in which the script is to run.
 I’ve selected “All Months” and Day 1. schedule powershell script using task scheduler

 7. In the “Start a Program” Tab: